-"Independence Day" begins on July 4th no less at a park in Gotham City with people celebrating the day President Bill Paxton and Will Smith defeated alien invaders.
+"Independence Day" begins on July 4th no less at a park in Gotham City with people celebrating the day President Bill Pullman and Will Smith defeated alien invaders.
 (I should remind you that Superman's only been around 10 years in this universe which is why he didn't help and the Justice League has been around for less than four years) Your usual July 4th afternoon activities are going on: Families are barbecuing burgers and hot dogs, kids are playing Frisbee and civilians are fleeing in terror as another super-villain launches an attack on them.
 Seriously, why would anyone want to live in Gotham?
 The crime rate is so high it probably makes Detroit look like Mayberry.

 "Why is everyone running, Daddy?"